That Girl Cooks Healthy

 • I used fresh thyme with the stem removed but dried leaves work too.

 • If for some reason, more water is left in the pan after steaming the vegetables.
-Quickly increase the heat, for about 1 minutes to let the excess water evaporate then continue with the additional steps.
+Quickly increase the heat, for about one minute to let the excess water evaporate then continue with the additional steps.

-• Chilli and scotch bonnet is optional, if you want a extra kick include either.
-If depends on how fiery you want the recipe in terms of how much to use.
+• Chilli and scotch bonnet is optional, if you want an extra kick include either.
+It depends on how fiery you want the recipe in terms of how much to use.

 Nutrition